Agustinus Adisutjipto: Career

-In 1945, he joined the Republic of Indonesia Armed Forces to assist in establishment of Indonesian Air Force.
-He was tasked to establish the Flight School in Yogyakarta, in the Maguwo Air Field, later renamed Adisucipto Airport, to commemorate his services as a national hero.
+In 1945, he joined the Republic of Indonesia Armed Forces to assist in the establishment of the Indonesian Air Force.
+He was tasked to establish the Flight School in Yogyakarta, in the Maguwo Air Field—which was later renamed Adisucipto Airport to commemorate his services as a national hero.

-On 27 October 1945, He flew a Yokosuka K5Y (locally referred as "Cureng") around Yogyakarta, thus making him the first pilot of newly born Indonesian Air Force who flew an aircraft.
+On 27 October 1945, he flew a Yokosuka K5Y (locally referred as "Cureng") around Yogyakarta, thus making him the first pilot of the newly born Indonesian Air Force to fly an aircraft.

 During the first of two major Dutch police actions against the Republic of Indonesia, Operation Product, Adisujipto and Abdul Rahman Saleh were ordered to fly to India.
 They successfully breached the air blockade conducted by the Dutch air force, covering the airspace from Indonesia to India and Pakistan.
-However, during their journey back from Singapore, while transporting donated medical supplies from the Red Cross of Malaya at Singapore, their Dakota aircraft was shot down by two Dutch P-40 Kittyhawk aircraft in Dusun Ngoto on 29 July 1947, even though Indonesia had asked permission from Netherlands to deliver medical supplies.
-The remains of their Dakota VT-CLA can be seen in Dirgantara Mandala Museum.
+However, during their journey back from Singapore, while transporting donated medical supplies from the Red Cross of Malaya at Singapore, their Dakota aircraft was shot down by two Dutch P-40 Kittyhawk aircraft in Dusun Ngoto on 29 July 1947, even though Indonesia had asked permission from the Netherlands to deliver medical supplies.
+The remains of their Dakota VT-CLA can be seen at the Dirgantara Mandala Museum.
 He was buried in the Kuncen I and II general cemetery.